fixxxxxxer/ce-template/AdditionalDocs/HardwareUserManual.md

 - A computer keyboard with USB interface.
 - A computer mouse with USB interface.

+#### Known Limitations

+< Add a list of HW/SW limitations (e.g. OTG and Type A USB can’t be use simultaneously) >

 #### Starting the board for the first time

+< Add a list of steps to switch ON the board for the first time including any warnings about jumper positions, connecting cables.
+A picture/block diagram showing how to connect the board for development is welcome >

 To start the board, follow these simple steps: